andrejusk/andrejusk.github.io/content/behind-the-scenes/_index.md

 This website is built using [Hugo](https://gohugo.io/) -- a fast and open-source static site generator written in [Go](#gopher).
-The website's theme is [Hugo ψ](https://github.com/andrejusk/hugo-psi-theme) -- a fork of a Cocoa theme fork.
+The website's theme is
+a fork of a [Cocoa theme fork](https://github.com/gkmngrgn/hugo-alageek-theme).

 The source content is hosted publicly on [GitHub](https://github.com/andrejusk/andrejusk.github.io).